Jupiter Moon: Production

-The series was created and produced by William Smethurst, a former long-standing editor of British radio soap The Archers, and was recorded at the studios of Central Television in Birmingham.
+The series was created and produced by William Smethurst, a former long-standing editor of British radio soap The Archers and was recorded at the studios of Central Television in Birmingham.
 Many of the cast and writers also came from The Archers.

 The budget was £6m for 150 episodes.

 Dr Bob Parkinson of British Aerospace designed the spaceship Ilea using European Space Agency/NASA projections.

 It was a Primetime-Andromeda Production in association with BSB.

 Name derivations

 The space station Ilea was named after the then-recently abolished Inner London Education Authority.
 The character Phillipe Gervais was named after associate producer Jane Fallon's partner Ricky Gervais.

 Broadcast

-Jupiter Moon was commissioned to fulfill the perceived need for a soap opera in British Satellite Broadcasting's line-up and, as such, it was shown three times a week (on Mondays, Wednesdays, and Fridays at 6.30pm), with an omnibus edition at weekends on BSB's Galaxy channel from 26 March until 30 November 1990.
+Jupiter Moon was commissioned to fulfil the perceived need for a soap opera in British Satellite Broadcasting's line-up and, as such, it was shown three times a week (on Mondays, Wednesdays, and Fridays at 6.30 pm), with an omnibus edition at weekends on BSB's Galaxy channel from 26 March until 30 November 1990.
 150 episodes were commissioned and made, but only the first 108 were broadcast by BSB.
 The series was curtailed owing to the merger between BSB and Sky Television plc and the subsequent cessation of the Galaxy channel.
 Sky was unable to continue the broadcast of the series, as, unlike BSB, Sky's transmission area covered various European territories where Jupiter Moon was already being shown.
 The later episodes were eventually shown in the UK on the Sci Fi Channel between 22 January and 19 February 1996, as part of a complete run of the series.

 The programme was also broadcast by television channels in countries including Germany, Austria, Switzerland, Greece, Jamaica, Zambia, Gibraltar and several of the Gulf States.

 The soap was screened on GBC TV (Gibraltar television) ahead of its premiere on BSB's own Galaxy channel.
-The soap was seen in the British Overseas Territory every Tuesday, Thursday, and Saturday at 7.30 pm, having taken the slot formerly occupied by EastEnders which had become too expensive for GBC TV.
+The soap was seen in the British Overseas Territory every Tuesday, Thursday and Saturday at 7.30 pm, having taken the slot formerly occupied by EastEnders which had become too expensive for GBC TV.